P4B5/ROS2_Planification_and_Cognitive_Systems/README.md

 # ROS2_Planification_and_Cognitive_Systems
-Repo for planification and cognitive system course at URJC
+Repository for planification and cognitive systems course at URJC

 This repo is maintained by: